Venice Italy Attractions - Parks & Gardens

 it beats all the others easily: in all the many times I've visited, even in July, I've never seen another soul around.

-The gardens are the cloister gardens of San Francesco della
+The gardens are the cloister gardens of the San Francesco della

 Campo Santa Margherita - Dorsoduro, Venice Italy